chuk-yong/Python-Sweb-Scraping-Lottery-Site/README.md

-# Python-Sweb-Scraping-Lottery-Site
+# Python-Web-Scraping-Lottery-Site

-A client who wanted to download lottery information from certain time period.
+A client wanted to download lottery information from certain time period.

 Demonstrate: